OpenDSA/OpenDSA/RST/en/SimpleDemo/DemoIntro.rst

 Introduction
 ------------

-To get you started, the following "learning module" illustrates how to create some slideshows and exercises.
+To get you started, this module illustrates how to create some slideshows and exercises.
+The slideshows and exercises shown here can serve as starting points for you to create your own content.
 The source files for the visualizations that you see here can be found by looking at the source for the reStructuredText (RST) file that holds the prose for this tutorial (including the directives for embedding